mirfakhrulhassan/WallStreetStockAnalysisVBA/README.md

 # WallStreetStockAnalysisVBA

+Technology Used: VBA for Excel

-VBA script to analyze real stock market data.
+Summary: VBA script to analyze real stock market data.

 Created a script that will loop through all the stocks for three years for each run and take the following information.